-In this chapter, you have seen some examples of how simple things may be done in Python.
+In this chapter, you have seen some examples of how simple things may be done in Matlab.
 Hopefully, you have tried to do the examples on your own.
 If you have, most certainly you have discovered that what you write in the code has to be very accurate.
-For example, with our previous example of four heights collected in an array h, writing h(0) instead of h[0] gives an error, even if you and I know perfectly well what you mean!
+For example, with our previous example of four heights collected in an array h, writing h[1] instead of h(1) gives an error, even if you and I know perfectly well what you mean!
 Remember that it is not a human that runs your code, it is a machine.
 Therefore, even if the meaning of your code looks fine to a human eye, it still has to comply in detail to the rules of the programming language.
 If not, you get warnings and error messages.
 This also goes for lower and upper case letters.
-If you do from math import and give the command pi, you get 3.1415...
-However, if you write Pi, you get an error message.
 Pay attention to such details also when they are given in later chapters.